 - FindThatLead for prospecting over UpLead or Hunter.io

-- Even Mailshake and Autoklose instead of Mailchimp.
+- Even Mailshake and Autoklose instead of MailChimp.

 Whether you are starting a new business or a new product in your company, you will undoubtedly have some competitors.
 It’s always a tough battle

-Competitors Example: Facebook vs MySpace
+Competitors Example: Facebook vs. MySpace

-We all watched that film where Mark Zuckerberg wrote that amazing piece of formula on the window.
+We all watched that film where Mark Zuckerberg wrote that fantastic piece of formula on the window.
 But honestly, why did Facebook win the battle against MySpace, even if they had a similar software?

-MySpace probably had better software at the time, since It is much older than Facebook, but Facebook had a better story and mission.
+MySpace probably had better software at the time, It is much older than Facebook, but Facebook had a better story and mission.

 MySpace introduced to people the World of Social Media, but Facebook truly connected them among themselves.